The Best Way to Share a Password Securely in 2026

 OneTimeSecret and Password Pusher are battle-tested and widely recognized, but both encrypt on the server side — the server briefly handles plaintext and holds the keys.
 That's fine for casual use; it's worse than client-side encryption if your threat model includes a server compromise.

-For a deeper dive into individual tools, see SnapPwd vs OneTimeSecret, SnapPwd vs Password Pusher, or SnapPwd vs PrivateBin.
+For a deeper dive into individual tools, see SnapPwd vs OneTimeSecret, SnapPwd vs Password Pusher, SnapPwd vs PrivateBin, or the full one-time secret security benchmark.

 Category 2: Persistent Team Sharing